 Learn about local wool at Sol Alpaca

-This modest local museum is run by wool export company Michell and doubles up as a place to pick up alpaca wool.
+Wool export company Michell runs this modest local museum and doubles as a place to pick up alpaca wool.
 It also operates as a tourist information center.
-But inside the wool museum itself, you can learn all about wool production (from alpacas, of course); there’s a small zoo; a boutique; and a cafe.
+But inside the wool museum, you can learn all about wool production (from alpacas, of course); there’s a small zoo, a boutique, and a cafe.

-It covers a lot of bases, and makes for a good pre- or post-lunch excursion when you don’t feel like delving into archaeology or churches.
-Plus the bonus is you can pick up alpaca wool and raw thread here, too.
+It covers a lot of bases and makes for an excellent pre- or post-lunch excursion when you don’t feel like delving into archaeology or churches.
+Plus, the bonus is you can pick up alpaca wool and raw thread here, too.

 See how nuns live at Museo de Arte Virreinal de Santa Teresa

-The 17th-century Carmelite convent of Santa Teresa is another of Arequipa’s religious institutions that provide an interesting space to explore when you’re in the city.
-This working convent has been meticulously maintained throughout the centuries, and is home to over 300 works of art in the form of icons, murals, priceless votives, and precious metals.
+This working convent has been meticulously maintained throughout the centuries and is home to over 300 works of art in the form of icons, murals, priceless votives, and precious metals.

-Students offer multilingual tours so you can learn all about this living museum; its gardens are particularly beautiful.
-And when you’re done, be sure to check out the little shop in the front where you can buy fresh bread and rose-scented soap (made by the nuns themselves).
+Students offer multilingual tours so that you can learn all about this living museum; its gardens are lovely.
+And when you’re done, check out the little shop in the front where you can buy fresh bread and rose-scented soap (made by the nuns themselves).

 Browse for fresh food and snacks at Mercado San Camilo

-Even if you aren’t shopping, it’s a good place to come and soak up a little bit of local life; it feels safe and clean.
+Even if you aren’t shopping, it’s an excellent place to come and soak up a little bit of local life; it feels safe and clean.
 There’s a cafeteria on the second floor, so you can grab a bite to eat while you’re at it.
-And if you’re here for souvenirs, don’t worry: you can stumble across handicrafts and items like handmade hats throughout the market.
+And if you’re here for some Peruvian souvenirs, don’t worry: you’ll also stumble across handicrafts and items like handmade hats throughout the market.

 Tuck into food at Chicha

 The menu is also wonderfully seasonal.
 For example, from April to December, river prawns are the go-to dish at Chicha.
-Throughout the year, however, you can expect mouthwateringly tasty alpaca burgers and fresh ceviche.
+However, you can expect mouthwateringly tasty alpaca burgers and fresh ceviche throughout the year.
 Wash it all down with Peruvian cocktails and regional wines.

 Can’t find a seat?
-The next door Tanta shares the same kitchen with Chicha and I can confirm food if delicious and portions are massive.
+The next-door Tanta shares the same kitchen as Chicha, and I can confirm that the food is delicious and portions are massive.

 Enjoy local dishes at Victoria Picantería

-Picanterías are a Peruvian institution.
-Particularly famed in Arequipa and Cusco, these informal lunch-time restaurants are local hotspots for home-spun cuisine.
+Picanterías is a Peruvian institution.
+Particularly famed in Arequipa and Cusco, these informal lunchtime restaurants are local hotspots for home-spun cuisine.
 There are many choices around the city, but one recommended option is the Victoria Picantería.

-Traditionally, these are communal spaces, and Victoria is no different: don’t be surprised if you are sat down at a long table alongside an array of different locals.
-Dishes on offer here include the hearty alpaca steak and other Arequipa dishes such as camarón al rescoldo (prawns served on quinoa).
+Traditionally, these are communal spaces, and Victoria is no different: don’t be surprised if you sit down at a long table alongside various locals.
+Dishes include the hearty alpaca steak and other Arequipa dishes such as camarón al rescoldo (prawns served on quinoa).

 Dine on European fare at the fabulous Zig Zag

-When you’re looking for something a little bit fancy for dinner, make sure to grab a table at Zig Zag.
-This stylish Peruvian restaurant – with a European twist – takes up space inside an elegant colonial era house, replete with an iron stairway designed by none other than Gustave Eiffel (yes, of Eiffel Tower fame).
+When you’re looking for something a little bit fancy for dinner, grab a table at Zig Zag.
+This stylish Peruvian restaurant – with a European twist – takes up space inside an elegant colonial-era house, replete with an iron stairway designed by none other than Gustave Eiffel (yes, of Eiffel Tower fame).

-The menu here consists mainly of meat that is uniquely cooked on a volcano-stone grill.
-For something a little bit more affordable, swing by at lunch for a set menu that includes vegetarian options if you need them.
+The menu here consists mainly of meat uniquely cooked on a volcano-stone grill.
+For something a little bit more affordable, swing by at lunch for a menu that includes vegetarian options if needed.

 Stop by for a beer at Chelawasi Public House

 Its Canadian-Peruvian owners have provided a selection of beers from Peru’s best microbreweries.
-There’s also some hearty burgers and fries on offer here if you’re looking for something homely to chow down on.
+There are also some hearty burgers and fries here if you want something homely to chow down on.

-One of the best things to do in Arequipa if you would like to explore some of the surrounding nature is to head for Colca Canyon.
-This is one of the world’s deepest canyons, plunging to depths of up to 3,270 meters, and is a prime location not just for gaping in awe, but also for trekking.
+This is one of the world’s deepest canyons, plunging to depths of up to 3,270 meters, and is a prime location not just for gaping in awe but also for trekking.

 The lush green landscape where the canyon is located is also the habitat of the giant Andean condor – it’s amazing to see them flying overhead.
 Also located along the way are remote, traditional villages where you can find terraced agriculture that dates to a time before the Incas.